As a dentist, you have a 1 in 4 chance of becoming disabled.1

 This insurance plan uses an “own occupation” definition of disability.
 This means we provide full benefits,

-payable up to age 67, if you are totally disabled and unable to practice your specialized area of dentistry,
+payable up to age 67, if you are totally disabled and unable to practice your specialized area of dental practice,

-even if you choose to work in another area of dentistry or enter a new profession.
+even if you are able to work in another area of dental practice or choose to enter a new profession.

 The amount of disability insurance you need is typically 60% of your net monthly income.
 You can apply for